Andreas Muñoz: Early life

 Andreas Muñoz was born in Madrid, Spain, in 1990.
-His is the eldest in a family of actors including Gara and Omar Muñoz, and son of Luís Mariano Muñoz and María Dolores Blázquez.
+He is the eldest in a family of actors including Gara and Omar Muñoz, and son of Luís Mariano Muñoz and María Dolores Blázquez.

 Muñoz began his professional acting career at the age of nine, debuting in the film The Devil's Backbone, directed by Guillermo del Toro.
 A few years later he received his first starring role in the TV series Dime que me quieres ["Tell me that you love me"], with Imanol Arias and Lydia Bosch.

 Muñoz also studied music as a child, learning piano and drums, and presently performs with a band as drummer and singer.
 He studied drama at Royal School of Dramatic Art (RESAD) and is currently studying acting at the Royal Conservatoire of Scotland in Glasgow.

 Muñoz became known on the international stage through his work at Disney Channel Spain.
 Because of his fluency in English, he traveled to the United States with the entire Disney Channel Spain crew for the Disney Channel Games and worked as presenter during the show.
 Since then he has started to appear in ads in English for Disney Channel USA.